Sometimes you need to set a value. To do so, use the <<*Set*>> command.

-When answered, the value assigned to !Married! is either "True" or "False" (or "Yes" or No" (or even more digitally accurate, "1" or "0".
+When answered, the value assigned to !Married! is either "True" or "False" (or "Yes" or No").

-You can directly set this value, avoiding the 'Is our client married?' question altogether (if the situation so calls) in the following manner:
+You can directly set this value in a document where, avoiding the 'Is our client married?' question altogether (if the situation so calls) in the following manner:

 The AskOptions below (first line) sets the value of the groupname !st! to the value the user selects from the list of the 50 States when presented in the Interview.
 Once the State is selected, Pathagoras can then the value of the groupname called !Security! to the parallel position as the selected state.
 (So, if Indiana, the 14th position in the list of *States*, is selected, the value of !st! would be '14'.
 Then Pathagoras processes the !security! groupname by looking at the !st! position in the *SecType*alias list.
 "Mortgage" occupies that 14th position, and therefore Mortgage is assigned to !security!

 You can set the value of a multiple choice value by stating the positional value(s) you are selecting followed immediately by the total number of possible choices in parentheses).
 Examples

 <<*Set*!Spouse!="2(2)">> (The first number reflects the selected position of the choice, and the number in parentheses represents the total number of choices